Military Space News

 Pakistan yields after severe pressure from Washington, alarmed by intelligence reports showing Islamabad had deployed part of its nuclear arsenal nearer to the conflict.

-Prime Minister Nawaz Sharif blames army chief Pervez Musharaf for igniting the conflict, which killed at least 1,000 people over 10 weeks, without his knowledge or approval.
+Pakistan's then prime minister Nawaz Sharif blames army chief Pervez Musharraf for igniting the conflict, which killed at least 1,000 people over 10 weeks, without his knowledge or approval.
+Musharraf overthrows Sharif in a coup months later.

 - 2008-Present: Mumbai attacks and Modi -

 India blames Pakistan's intelligence service for the assault and suspends peace talks.
+Contacts resume in 2011, but the situation is marred by sporadic fighting.

 Indian Prime Minister Narendra Modi makes a surprise visit to Pakistan in 2015 but the diplomatic thaw is short-lived.

-A 2019 suicide attack kills 41 Indian paramilitary troops in Kashmir and prompts Modi to order tit-for-tat airstrikes inside Pakistan.
+A 2019 suicide attack kills 41 Indian paramilitary troops in Kashmir and prompts Modi to order airstrikes inside Pakistan.

 The resulting stand-off between the two nations is swiftly defused and Modi is re-elected months later, partly on a wave of nationalist fervour spurred by the military response.